Mec-iS/staticwebpage/posts/010_game_changer_unifying_vectors_and_features_graphs.md

 `arrowspace` is a database for vectors supported by a graph representation and a key-value store.
 The main use-cases targeted are: **AI search capabilities as advanced vector similarity, graph characterisation analysis and search, indexing of high-dimensional vectors**.

+If you want to know the entire background to this story, please peek at the [devlog](/blog).

 ## What ArrowSpace Is

 `arrowspace` treats any dataset as a vector space with an added graph layered over vectors, enabling both geometric and topological operations in one index for search, matching, ranking, and dataset characterization at any lifecycle stage.